InfinyTech3D/SofaUnity/README.md

 #### Compatibility:
 - Unity version > 2020.3.x
-- SOFA version >= 22.12 with SofaPhysicsAPI
+- SOFA version 22.12 with SofaPhysicsAPI activated (23.06 support will be tested soon)
 - Only tested on Windows

 ## Installation guide